Universality of Sudden Death of Entanglement: In-built standard dynamics

 \section{In-built standard dynamics}

-In this section, we illustrate the generality of our noise model by showing that it encompasses various standard single qubit dynamics.
-This section in divided in two parts: In the first, we show that flip Hamiltonians lead to ``flip channels'' such as bit flip, phase flip and bit-phase flip.
+In this appendix, we illustrate the generality of our noise model by showing that it encompasses various standard single qubit dynamics.
+This appendix is divided in two parts: First, we show that flip Hamiltonians lead to ``flip channels'' such as bit flip, phase flip and bit-phase flip.
 In the second part, we show that dissipative Hamiltonians produce dynamics represented by channels such as depolarizing and amplitude-damping.